REYKJAVIK ON A BUDGET: The Ultimate Cruiser’s Cheat Sheet

 Private car transfer at Keflavik Airport arrivals

-Skip the Flybus lines.
+Skip the shuttle bus lines.
 Get a direct, private transfer from Keflavik Airport to Reykjavik.
 Meet & Greet, door-to-door service, and great value for groups.

 By TEKA NIGUSSIE GEBRU February 23, 2026